nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. Adding an applicant while all applicants are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.

     1. Test case: `add n/John Doe p/98765432 e/JohnDoe@gmail.com r/Teacher et/Full time s/3000 l/Bachelors y/4`<br>
        Expected: A new applicant named John Doe with all of the above details is added to the list.
 Details of the added contact shown in